 This getter should return an unique id for the fixture, different to all other fixtures.
 It should be calculated based on the fixture properties to make it persistent, or, in other words, it should return the same value for the same fixture each time the mocks server is started.

-This getter should return an object describing what makes this fixture handler to match a request or not.
-It should be like the
+This getter should return an object which properties describe what makes this fixture handler to match a request or not.

-This getter should return an "human friendly" response preview.
-This response getter is used only for debug and display purposes, as the real response should be sent by the
+This getter should return a response preview.
+This response getter is used only for debug and display purposes, real response should be sent by the

 Here you have an example of how a fixtures handler should be defined: